Chloe7243/Fitmind-Enhancement/docs/source/setup.rst

 Running the Application
 -----------------------

-Once the dependencies are installed and your virtual environment is activated, you can start the Flask app:
+Once your environment is set up, run the application using:

 .. code-block:: bash

    python main.py

-Then visit:
+Then open your browser and go to:

 .. code-block:: none